gaphor/gaphor/docs/windows.md

 cd (your project's workspace)

 If your project does not already have a pyproject.toml file, create one.
 For details see the [Poetry documentation](https://python-poetry.org/docs/basic-usage/).
 If you already have a .toml file, make sure you have gaphor as a development dependency.
-For details see the [Gaphor Hello World Plugin](https://github.com/gaphor/gaphor_plugin_helloworld)
+For details see the [Gaphor Hello World Plugin](https://github.com/gaphor/gaphor_plugin_helloworld).

 ```PowerShell
 poetry init
 ```

 Install your project's dependencies.
-If you have made your project dependent upon gaphor, this will pull in gaphor
+If you have made your project dependent upon Gaphor, this will pull in Gaphor.

 ```PowerShell
 poetry install
 ```